 With Map/Reduce you turn your collection into a Parallel Array and back only once.
 The Map/Reduce family of methods do not return Groovy collections, but are free to pass along the internal Parallel Arrays directly.
 Invoking the parallel property on a collection will build a Parallel Array for the collection and return a thin wrapper around the Parallel Array instance.
 Then you can chain all required methods like:

-- map()
+- o map()

 - reduce()

-- filter()
+- o filter()

-- size()
+- o size()

 - sum()

-- min()
+- o min()

-- max()
+- o max()

-- sort()
+- o sort()

+- groupBy()

-- groupBy() - combine()
+- combine()

 Returning back to a plain Groovy collection instance is always just a matter of retrieving the collection property.